shigenobu/magentadesk/cli/README.md

 * (diff and sync) create magentadesk database, and table.
 * (diff and sync) delete from diff recored passed over 3 hours since created.
-* (diff and sync) base and compare, lock execute simultaneously. （FOR UPDATE NOWAIT）
+* (diff and sync) base and compare, lock execute simultaneously. （FOR UPDATE NOWAIT/WAIT）
 * check maintenance state between base and compare.
 * sync table diff used by diff.
 * execute any commands.